coder-mahi/SCOE_CSE_SEM4/FIOT/smart-waste-bin/README.md

 ## 👨‍💻 Developed By

-**Mahesh Shinde**
+This project was developed by a team of passionate tech enthusiasts.
-Passionate about IoT, Android, and Web Development.
+**Mahesh Shinde** contributed to the **software development** part of the project, including web integration and real-time monitoring features.
 🌐 [My Portfolio](https://shindemaheshportfolio.netlify.app)

 ---